4GeeksAcademy/cybersecurity-syllabus/semana-1/introduction-to-information-technologies.md

 ---
-title: "Introduction to Information Technology".
+title: "Introduction to Information Technology"
 subtitle: "Explore the basics of IT and ICT, programming languages, understand the importance of cybersecurity and dive into the history of computer science."
 tags: ["cybersecurity"]
 authors: ["blindma1den", "lorenagubaira"]